Working with Parents: Using Infant Mental Health Principles to Support Special Populations

-- Be introduced to the concept of adult attachment, the theory of intergenerational transmission of attachment, and its application to working with parents.
+- Be introduced to the concept of adult attachment, the concept of attachment patterns being passed down through generations, and its application to working with parents.

 - Understand parenting as a developmental construct paralleling the child’s development, the needs of parents at different stages of development, and the influence of culture and environmental factors on relationships and childrearing practices.

-- Know the theoretical basis and skills for holding multiple perspectives in relationship-based practice and the need to consider the unique strengths, challenges, and needs of individual families.\
+- Know the importance of self reflection within relationship-based work and the need to consider the unique strengths, challenges, and needs of individual families.

 This online course is approved by the Minnesota Center for Professional Development to count toward career lattice steps.

 Instructor Tracy Schreifels

 Tracy Schreifels, MS., LMFT, IMH-E® (III) is the Mental Health Specialist for Reach Up Inc., a Head Start agency in St. Cloud, MN.
 In this position, she provides support to children, parents, and staff to promote social and emotional development for children birth-5.
 Prior to this position, she taught as a preschool teacher and has had experience working in a day treatment program for preschool children with significant mental health disorders.
 Tracy has extensive background knowledge in challenging behaviors and early childhood development.

 Tracy teaches the CEED online courses Introduction to Infant Mental Health and Working with Parents: Considerations for Special Populations.